-Guam Ancestral Lands Commission (GALC) is a component unit of the Government of Guam, currently located in Tamuning, Suite 303, 3rd floor of the ITC Building.
+Guam Ancestral Lands Commission (GALC) is a component unit of the Government of Guam, currently located at 590 South Marine Corps Drive, Ste 303, ITC Building, Tamuning, Guam 96913.
 GALC acts as the Land Claims Facilitator.

-The GALC's Management's Discussion and Analysis (MD&A) provides an overview of GALC's financial activities for the fiscal year ended September 30, 2015.
+The GALC's Management's Discussion and Analysis (MD&A) provides an overview of GALC's financial activities for the fiscal year ended September 30, 2016.
 The information enclosed in the MD&A has been prepared by management and it should be read in conjunction with the financial statements and notes which follow this section.